ConduitIO/conduit/docs/metrics.md

 the already present metric types should be sufficient.

 Adding a new metric of an existing type is simple.
-Let's say we want to count number of message processed, per pipeline.
+Let's say we want to count number of messages processed, per pipeline.
 To do so we will define a labeled counter and increase the counter in source nodes, each time a message is read.

 ### Create a new labeled counter